joelclermont/kendo-docs/getting-started/downloading-kendo.md

 1. Download [Kendo UI](http://www.kendoui.com/download)
 2. Copy the Kendo UI CSS and JavaScript resources to your project
-3. Configure your page to use Kendo UI scripts and skins:
+3. Configure your page to use Kendo UI scripts and skins (see below).

 ### Kendo UI Web